jedisct1/libsodium-doc/password_hashing/README.md

 ## Argon2

 Argon2 is optimized for the x86 architecture and exploits the cache and memory organization of the recent Intel and AMD processors.
-Its implementation remains portable and fast on other architectures.
+But its implementation remains portable and fast on other architectures.

 Argon2 has two variants: Argon2d and Argon2i.
 Argon2i uses data-independent memory access, which is preferred for password hashing and password-based key derivation.
 Argon2i also makes multiple passes over the memory to protect from tradeoff attacks.